 - The instruments must be initially sterilized by autoclaving or gas sterilization.

 - Instruments should be wiped with alcohol or sterile saline to remove blood and tissue particles between animals.

-- The tips of instruments may be placed in a hot bead sterilizer between animals.
+- The tips of instruments must be placed in a hot bead sterilizer between animals.